April and the Extraordinary World

 April and the Extraordinary World (Avril et le Monde truqué) is a 2015 animated alternate history film co-directed by Christian Desmares and Franck Ekinci, co-written by Ekinci and Benjamin Legrand, and starring Marion Cotillard.
-Set in a dystopian steampunk world, the plot concerns a young scientist continuing her great grandfather's research and attempting to find her family, who have disappeared.
+Set in a dystopian steampunk world based on the concepts and visuals of comic artist Jacques Tardi, the plot concerns a young scientist continuing her great grandfather's research and attempting to find her family, who have disappeared.

 Plot

 The film takes place in a world where Napoleon III was killed in a building explosion and the Franco-Prussian War was averted by his son's shrewd diplomacy.
 Over the next 70 years, the world's scientists disappear one by one, causing technological progress to grind to a halt and pollution to spiral out of control.

 In 1941, April Franklin, great-granddaughter of scientist Gustave Franklin, continues her family's work on a serum for ever-lasting life.
 So far, their only success has been April's pet cat Darwin, who has gained the ability to talk.
 Meanwhile, her family is pursued by the bumbling Inspector Gaspar Pizoni, who hopes to turn their research over to the government for use in wartime.
-April discovers her parents perfected the serum years ago and hid the results inside her snowglobe.
+April discovers that her parents perfected the serum years ago and hid the results inside her snowglobe.
 April finds a message of warning from her father and finds herself pursued by a noxious black cloud.
 She and Darwin are rescued by Julius, a petty criminal hired by Pizoni to follow her.

 April uses the message to reunite with her grandfather Prosper "Pops" Franklin, who has spent the last 10 years hiding from Pizoni.
 Julius reluctantly turns Pops over to Pizoni.
 The authorities take Pops to a government weapons research center in Fort-la-Latte, where he finds other scientists studying a mysterious machine found at the bottom of the sea.
 The machine turns out to be an airplane powered by electricity.
 Julius returns to April just as a group of cyborg soldiers attack Pops' house.
 April discovers that the house can convert into a mobile bunker, so she, Julius, and Darwin use the house to flee to Fort La-Latte.